emmef/speakerman/README.md

 - For measurement windows of less than 30 millisecond an approximate ITU-468 time-dependency-weighted measuring is done with a [pure RMS measurement](rms-measurement).
 - For measurement windows bwtween 30 and 400 millseconds, a time weighted dependency is done such that 400 ms. weights about 1.4 times more than 400 milliseconds and the The RMS measurement is tweaked to detect rises in the signal faster (see [RMS measurement](rms-measurement)).
 - The maximum of all these measurements is taken as the perceived loudness
-- The perceived loudness will function as input to a reciprocal amplifier (per group and for the sub-low) when it is above the limiter threshold.
+- The perceived loudness will function as input to a reciprocal amplifier (per group and for the sub-low) when it is above the limiter threshold_.
 These is a small trick applied to the loudness measuring so that no weird clicks or pops appear.

 ## RMS measurement
 Measurement of RMS values if done by a moving window containing squared sample values.
 Naturally, the signal that provides the samples already went through the frequency sensitivity curve filter.
 The pure measurement calculates the average value of the window, takes the square root and then uses a double integrator to smooth the result.
 The fast-attack measurement first applies the integrator and then the square root.
 A little math shows that fast rises in energy level will be tracked better that way.